 6.3 Effect of Termination or Expiration.
 Within thirty (30) calendar days after the expiration or termination for any reason of this Agreement, BUSINESS ASSOCIATE shall return or destroy all PHI, if feasible to do so, including all PHI in possession of BUSINESS ASSOCIATE’s Subcontractors.
 To the extent return or destruction of the PHI is not feasible, BUSINESS ASSOCIATE shall notify COVERED ENTITY in writing of the reasons return or destruction is not feasible and, if COVERED ENTITY agrees, may retain the PHI; provided, however, that BUSINESS ASSOCIATE shall extend any and all protections, limitations and restrictions contained in this Agreement to BUSINESS ASSOCIATE’s use and/or disclosure of any PHI retained after the expiration or termination of this Agreement, and shall limit any further uses and/or disclosures solely to the purposes that make return or destruction of the PHI infeasible.

 7.3 No Third-Party Beneficiaries.
-Nothing express or implied in this Agreement is intended to confer, nor shall anything herein confer, upon any person other than the Parties and the respective successors or assigns of the Parties, any rights, remedies, obligations, or liabilities whatsoever.
-Nothing in this Agreement shall be construed to create any third-party beneficiary rights in any person.
+Nothing expressed or implied in this AGREEMENT is intended to confer, nor shall anything herein confer, upon any person other than the Parties and the respective successors or assigns of the Parties, any rights, remedies, obligations, or liabilities whatsoever.
+Nothing in this AGREEMENT shall be construed to create any third-party beneficiary rights in any person.